Shirlazybrat/100-days-of-code/r1-log.md

 ### R1D12
 Man, getting in that one hour is a sturggle on cold, rainy days after work and a long train ride... but I will code!
 More BackboneJS.

+### R1D13
+Going back to work on my Yelp mock application today with some basic styling using Bootstrap.